Welcome to today's edition of the Rush 24-7 podcast.

 Now, of course, Gregory can say it because he's a liberal.

-He can say it because he's African American.
+He can say it because he's African-American.

-Uh and nobody's gonna question it.
+And nobody's going to question it.

-Nobody's gonna think it's politically incorrect.
+Nobody's going to think it's politically incorrect.

 You can thank us for that.